Social justice warrior

 The phrase originated in the late 20th century as a neutral or positive term for people engaged in social justice activism.
 In 2011, when the term first appeared on Twitter, it changed from a primarily positive term to an overwhelmingly negative one.
 During the Gamergate controversy, the term was adopted by what would become the alt-right, and the negative connotations gained increased usage which would eventually overshadow its origins.

+A term with a similar meaning is wokescold.

 Meaning

 Original meaning

 Dating back to 1824, the term social justice refers to justice on a societal level.
 From the early 1990s to the early 2000s, social-justice warrior was used as a neutral or complimentary phrase, as when a 1991 Montreal Gazette article describes union activist Michel Chartrand as a "Quebec nationalist and social-justice warrior".

 Katherine Martin, the head of U.S. dictionaries at Oxford University Press, said in 2015 that "[a]ll of the examples I've seen until quite recently are lionizing the person".
 As of 2015, the Oxford English Dictionary had not done a full search for the earliest usage.
 Merriam-Webster dates the earliest use of the term to 1945.